 To make the most of this once-in-a-lifetime experience, thorough preparation is key.
 One of the crucial aspects of preparation is packing the right gear and essentials.

-Below is a detailed packing list for gorilla trekking to ensure your comfort, safety, and enjoyment during this incredible journey.
+Below is a detailed gorilla trekking packing list to ensure your comfort, safety, and enjoyment during this incredible journey.

 Clothing and Footwear